ExpressVPN vs PIA (Private Internet Access): Which VPN is Best in 2022?

 |How do I get a refund from private Internet access?||44 Minutes||1||Yes|

-While both of the VPNs reviewed deliver amazing performance, security, privacy, and features, ExpressVPN definitely tends to be the better option.
+In this ExpressVPN vs PIA comparison guide, while both of the VPNs reviewed deliver amazing performance, security, privacy, and features, ExpressVPN definitely tends to be the better option.

 It offers a larger network of servers, successfully unblocks Netflix, works in China, and even offers a router app that works on DD-WRT and Tomato routers.

 It is headquartered in the privacy-friendly British Virgin Islands and offers all the necessary tools to keep you anonymous on the web.

 At $6.67/mo. with an upfront payment of $99.95, ExpressVPN can be expensive and the quality it offers justifies its pricey factor.

 If you have anything to add or enquire, do not hesitate to leave us a message!